 You can help the app development in these way:

-1. Open the BlueVPN settings and check the options "Enable Logger" + "Log To File"
+1. Open the BlueVPN settings and activate the options "Enable Logger" + "Log To File"

 2. Go back and tap the GPRS phone name on the paired device list (start new connection)